john-costanzo/Phil/doc/source/recommendations.rst

 is selected, answers will be suggested even if the grid pattern for the answer has no letters filled in.

-.. note:: This could cause the application to run quite slowly,
+.. note:: Clicking "Suggest on Empty" could cause the application to
-	  especially for longer words.
+	  run quite slowly, especially for longer words.